 Today passes quickly, for we have much to see and savor.
 The park’s formations vary in color and texture, weaving a tale of geologic history reaching back millions of years.
 Away from the river, the landscape is arid, allowing for unbroken views of the vibrant rock.
 There are natural bridges and arches to see; black volcanic boulders washed down from neighboring plateaus and cliffs called the Fluted Wall.

-Our picnic is near some of the park’s fruit orchards where some of the trees should be in bloom, striking against the red rock backdrop.
+Our picnic is in the park with striking views of the red rock backdrop.
 We enjoy walks, birding, time at vista points, and an excellent petroglyph panel, and towards the beautiful soft light of day’s end we drive the scenic road of the park with stops for admiration and photography.
 We should find Gray Flycatcher, flocks of Pinyon Jay, and more Wild Turkey.
 Our final dinner is at a favorite local restaurant and afterwards we tally up our final list.

 Accommodations at Capitol Reef Resort (B,L,D)